 News & Updates

 Rain barrel water catchment is an alternative and effective method for conserving water outdoors.
 Rain barrels are placed outside of the house to collect rainwater - this water can then be used for outdoor purposes, such as watering the garden, watering indoor plants, washing cars and pets, and even flushing toilets during a water service outage.

 Constructing your own rain barrel catchment system can be fun and easy!
-Step-by-step instructions are available for how you can make your own barrel at home - the supply list includes everyday items that may be obtained at your local hardware store.
-A list of frequently asked questions (FAQ) is also included in this informational handout.
-For reference, see this document for barrel dimensions or to view how rain barrels are set up at the homes of past workshop participants.
+Step-by-step instructions and FAQs are available for how you can make your own barrel at home.
+The supply list includes everyday items that may be obtained at your local hardware store.

 Also, do you have a plastic barrel you want to convert into a rain barrel but need assistance in drilling and threading the hole?
 Well you're in luck!
 Drilling and threading services are being offered to barrel owners by the master gardeners at the Pearl City Urban Garden Center.
 Those interested may call (808) 453-6055 to schedule an appointment for Tuesday or Thursday between 9 a.m. and 10 a.m. or bring your barrel to their Second Saturday event.

-Effective placement and routine maintenance of you rain barrel is required to keep it running smoothly and at an optimum level.
-Information and instructions are available about the optimal area to place your barrel and how to properly maintain it.
-Also included is how you can connect multiple rain barrels together to increase water storage capacity.
+Effective placement and routine maintenance of your rain barrel is required to keep it running smoothly and at an optimum level.